-Before you begin using this guide, read our fact sheet Tips for drafting an affidavit.
+Before you begin using this guide, read our fact sheet How do you write an affidavit?.
 This fact sheet will provide you with some background information that's essential to writing an affidavit.

 How do I use affidavits in Supreme Court?

 An affidavit is a document that contains facts that you swear under oath or affirm to be true.
 In Supreme Court, affidavits are mostly used for Chambers applications and hearings, not trials.
-You file an affidavit at the same time as your application (Form 31) or application response (Form 32).
+You file an affidavit at the same time as your Notice of Application (Form 31) (PDF) or Application Response (Form 32) (PDF).
 The affidavit then acts as evidence in your hearing, if you have one.
 A good affidavit provides just enough information for the judge to make a quick decision.

 Use an affidavit to provide your evidence when you make or respond to an application to court to:

 - make an interim order;

 - change, suspend, or terminate a final order or

 - set aside or replace all or part of an agreement.

 You need to file and serve the affidavit on the other party along with your application or application response.
 If you're the applicant, you may provide a second affidavit to respond to the other party's documents.

 In rare cases, a witness can swear an affidavit instead of giving oral testimony at a trial.
 You'd have to make an application for the judge to order this.
 Even then, the witness may still have to give oral evidence in cross-examination.